Chief Information Security Officer

 What is one of your guiding leadership principles?

-With disruption being a key theme of the past year, where do you see your role as a CISO going in the next 1-2 years?
+With disruption being a key theme of recent years, where do you see the CISO role going in the next 1-2 years?

-What advice would you give to someone just starting out in the role as a CISO?
+What advice would you give to someone just starting out as a CISO?

 Evanta Governing Body members share their insights and leadership perspectives to shape the agendas and topics that address the top priorities impacting business leaders today.